Azure VM Deployments

 Init Script for Custom DNS Servers

-When the Azure VNet uses custom DNS servers, you must define the following initialization script in the Azure deployment so that a StreamSets engine can detect the hostname of the provisioned VM instance.
+When the Azure VNet uses custom DNS servers and you deploy Data Collector 5.7.x and earlier or any version of Transformer, the Azure deployment requires an initialization script so that the engine can detect the hostname of the provisioned VM instance.

 Copy the following script, and then paste the exact text into the Init Script property in the Configure Autoscaling Group step of the deployment wizard: